99002572/linux-OS/README.md

-## Sleeping Teaching Assistant Problem
+## Sleeping Teaching Assistant Problem.

-- [x] Simulated sleeping TA scenarios using POSIX threads, semaphores and a FIFO queue using C programming
-- [x] Implemented mutex-lock and FIFO queue to avoid deadlock and starvation scenarios

-The teaching Assistant Problem can solve by 4 different scenarios.

 This project uses 3 semaphores out of which one is a mutex-lock along with a variable.
 - sem_t sem_stu - Student